svermeulen/vim-macrobatics/README.md

 Now, when we record a named macro that is file-type-specific, we can execute `<leader>mnf` and it will save to a file-type specific directory.

-We can then execute `<leader>ms` or `<leader>me` (assuming default mappings) and we will get both the global list of macros as well as any file-type specific macros to choose from.
+We can then execute `<leader>ms` or `<leader>me` (assuming recommended mappings) and we will get both the global list of macros as well as any file-type specific macros to choose from.

 ## <a id="shada-support"></a>Persistent/Shared History